jyggen/bnet/README.md

 ### Implementation Status

 This library is still under development.
-You can track which endpoints that's implemented below.
+You can track implementation status of each endpoint below.

 #### Account API